HoneyDev13/dall-e-3-prompt-generator/README.md

 ## Features

-1. **Prompt Generation**: The tool randomly selects a prompt from a predefined list or a custom configuration file.
+- **Prompt Generation:** The tool randomly selects a prompt from a predefined list or a custom configuration file.
 It then inserts the user's text into the selected prompt.

-2. **Custom Prompt Configuration**: Users can add custom prompts to a configuration file, which the tool will use to generate prompts.
+- **Custom Prompt Configuration:** Users can add custom prompts to a configuration file, which the tool will use to generate prompts.

-3. **Prompt Saving to File**: After generating a prompt, users can choose to save it to a file.
+- **Prompt Saving to File:** After generating a prompt, users can choose to save it to a file.

-4. **Prompt Copy to Clipboard**: The generated prompt is automatically copied to the clipboard for easy pasting.
+- **Prompt Copy to Clipboard:** The generated prompt is automatically copied to the clipboard for easy pasting.

-5. **Improved Error Handling**: The tool now includes improved error handling to provide more informative feedback to users.
+- **Improved Error Handling:** The tool now includes improved error handling to provide more informative feedback to users.
 This includes handling of invalid JSON configuration files, file writing errors, and other potential issues.

 ## Usage

 1. Run the `dalle3_prompt_generator.py` script.

 2. Ensure you have a `prompts_config.json` file in the same directory as the script.

 3. The `prompts_config.json` file should have the following structure:

 ```json